socalmesh/meshview/README.md

 * **Node Statistics**: Users can explore statistics related to network traffic, such as top contributors and message volumes.

-This tool is particularly useful for enthusiasts and participants of the Bay Area Meshtastic community, offering a comprehensive overview of the network's performance and facilitating troubleshooting and optimization efforts.

 Samples of currently running instances:

 - https://meshview.bayme.sh   (SF Bay Area)